 We all know someone who has experienced a water heater failure.
-Damages range from replacing ceilings, walls, flooring to using a wet vac to clean up the water in a hallway or garage.
-According to Insurance Institute for Business and Home Safety (IBHS) this problem is listed as one of the top 5 reasons for this type of residential water damage.
-Average cost to fix this type of damage could be over $4000.00.
+Damages range from replacing ceilings, walls, and flooring to using a wet vac to clean up the water in a hallway or garage.
+According to the Insurance Institute for Business and Home Safety (IBHS), this problem is listed as one of the top five reasons for this type of residential water damage.
+The average cost to fix this type of damage could be over $4000.00.

 All of this can be avoided by checking your water heater regularly.